Student-centric advice and objective recommendations

 - Eligibility: Connecticut high school seniors from disadvantaged backgrounds who show academic success, commitment to diversity, leadership, and documented financial need.
 Attend the University of Connecticut.
 Nominations are made by the Guidance Counselor’s Office at each Connecticut high school

-- Amount: up to full tuition at University of Connecticut
+- Amount: Up to full tuition at University of Connecticut

 Additional Connecticut resources